Join a Summer Open Group Walk

 The paths are good and we will always be there to assist you.
 Our Open Group Walks are no harder than T2 (see below)

-We recommend using walking poles and have some you can borrow if you don't have your own.
+We strongly recommend using walking poles and have some you can borrow if you don't have your own.

 We always walk at the pace of the group and to this end reserve the right to shorten or lengthen a walk to accommodate the whole group.
+Occasionally we may need to alter the route of a walk at short notice.

 From €34

-From €48pp
+From €50pp

 Bring your own picnic!